ros2/ros2_documentation/source/Installation/Dashing/Linux-Development-Setup.rst

 Stay up to date
 ---------------

-See `Maintaining a Source Checkout <Maintaining-a-Source-Checkout>` to periodically refresh your source installation.
+See :ref:`MaintainingSource` to periodically refresh your source installation.

 Troubleshooting
 ---------------